chantox1/MH3U-WiiU-Patcher/README.md

 As an example, the provided patch 'RawDebloater' will seek to offset 0x0017C9FC in the extracted rpx (referred to as 'code.bin' in this project).
 There, it will write 00000064 14 times; that is:
 > 0000006400000064000000640000006400000064000000640000006400000064000000640000006400000064000000640000006400000064

+**Formatting**:
+Everything is written to patches.txt in plaintext, however, there are some considerations as to how each field is read:
+- Name: What you write is what you get.
+- Data: Every two characters represent a byte, big endian.
+For example, '1234' will write 0x12 0x34 to code.bin.
+Only hexadecimal characters are allowed here, with no specifiers (such as '0x', 'h').
+- Offsets: Each offset is an integer value, read automatically according to content.
+'1234' will be taken as decimal, while 0x1234 will be taken as hexadecimal.
+Each offset is comma-separated, with no spaces in between.
+Offsets are relative to the extracted code.bin, not so the full game, which starts its code section at a given offset.
+- N_Loops: Decimal integer value.
+Usually '1' for 'write once to each offset'.
+This field is only meant as a convenience for writing repetitive data.

 ## Building

 If compiling yourself, please take a look at the import statements and verify everything is properly linked (particularly OpenSSL).